 Kornelia Polyak, MD, PhD

-The focus of her laboratory is to investigate the molecular basis of breast cancer initiation and progression with special emphasis on the role of the microenvironment and stem cells in these processes.
+The goal of Dr. Polyak’s laboratory is to investigate the molecular basis of breast tumor evolution with special emphasis on the role of the microenvironment and intratumor diversity in these processes.
 Her work is focusing on identifying molecular alterations between normal and cancerous breast tissue using various technologies, determining their consequences, and utilizing them to improve the clinical management of breast cancer patients.

-Dr. Polyak have received several awards including the Julienne Rachele Prize (1995, Cornell University), the W. Barry Wood, Jr. Research Prize (1998, Johns Hopkins University), Kimmel Scholar Award (1999, Sidney Kimmel Foundation), V Scholar award (2001, V Foundation), the Tisch Family Outstanding Achievement Award (2005, Dana-Farber Cancer Institute), the Claire W. and Richard P. Morse Research Award (2006, Dana-Farber Cancer Institute), and the 27th Annual American Association for Cancer Research (AACR) Award for Outstanding Achievement (2007).
-She was elected to the American Association of Clinical Investigation and to the Johns Hopkins Society of Scholars in 2008.
-Also, in October 2012, Dr. Polyak received the 2012 AACR Outstanding Investigator Award for Breast Cancer Research, a recognition reserved for breast cancer researchers under age 50.
+Dr. Polyak has received numerous awards including the Julienne Rachele Prize (1995, Cornell University), the W. Barry Wood, Jr. Research Prize (1998, Johns Hopkins University), Kimmel Scholar Award (1999, Sidney Kimmel Foundation), V Scholar award (2001, V Foundation), the Tisch Family Outstanding Achievement Award (2005, Dana-Farber Cancer Institute), the Claire W. and Richard P. Morse Research Award (2006, Dana-Farber Cancer Institute), the 27th Annual AACR Award for Outstanding Achievement (2007, AACR), the Paul Marks Prize for Cancer Research (2011, MSKCC), and the 2012 AACR Outstanding Investigator Award for Breast Cancer Research.
+She was elected to the American Association of Clinical Investigation and to the Johns Hopkins Society of Scholars in 2008, and to the AACR Board of Directors in 2010.